abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 today?”
 Sāriputta says, “Okay.
 But I’ve got a bit of a headache today.”
 Moggallāna says, “It’s no wonder, with these yakkhas.”
 He relates the scene.
 “This is wonderful.
-These mighty yakkhas can give a blow to Sāriputta, and all he says is, “I’ve got a bit of a headache.”
+These mighty yakkhas can give a blow to Sāriputta, and all he says is, ‘I’ve got a bit of a headache.’”

 Then Sāriputta says, “What’s really amazing to me is that you can see these things happening.
 I didn’t see so much as a mud sprite, let alone